Giordano’s vs Lou Malnati’s: The Battle For Chicago’s Best Pizza Rages On

 Now, we’re going to make this very clear: WE LOVE PIZZA!
-It’s a, if we could only eat one thing for the rest of our lives it would be pizza, kind of love.
-So where we were going to get “Chicago’s best pizza” is what we ended up researching the most.
+If we could only eat one thing for the rest of our lives, it would be pizza.
+So where we were going to get the “best deep dish pizza in Chicago” is what we ended up researching the most.
 We asked people that had lived in and visited Chicago.
 We Googled it.
 We read other blogs.
 And the two places that kept coming up?
 Giordano’s and Lou Malnati’s.
 So of course, we had to go to both!

-We had to wait about 40 minutes from the time we sat down, but that’s customary when you’re ordering this kind of pizza.
+We had to wait about 40 minutes from the time we sat down, but that’s customary when you’re ordering deep dish pizza.
 It’s even recommended that before you sit down at your table, you pre-order your pizza at the register next to the check in area.
 We think the pizza was definitely worth the wait.

 We ordered a cheese pizza.
 We’re what we like to call “Pizza Purists” when it comes to pizza.
 Usually no other toppings, except the occasional pepperoni.